-Knowing there is more work to be done than hours in the day, we are sharing some of the key takeaways.
-Here’s a look at the security tools that combat insider threats and stop data loss as well as some other nuggets from our webinar.
+Knowing there is more work to be done than hours in the day, we are sharing some of his key takeaways.
+Here’s a look at the pros and cons of the various security solutions for combatting insider threats and preventing data loss.

 “If any company thinks that they don’t have an insider threat problem, they aren’t looking.”